KazeJiyu/datatable/README.md

 # Full example

-Because code is better than words, here is a code snippet that shows an overview of the API:
+Because code is better than words, here is an overview of the API:

 ```java
 Table people = new DataTable();